AnnieZhou08/DrawRacket4Me/README.md

                //the next node is the right child unless it's completely empty

                if(node == "empty"){
-                 //meaning the right side of arguments[i-1] is empty (filled); thus the very next argument has to find the first element                    with 0 empty while count == 0;
+                 //meaning the right side of arguments[i-1] is empty (filled);
+                 //thus the very next argument has to find the first element
+                 //with 0 empty while count == 0;
                  if(next == "empty"){
                    count++;
                    continue;